-Radios and / or mobile phones can be used for communication.
+Radios and / or mobile phones can be used for communication, including between pilots of the same pair.

 The start of the run must be communicated by operating staff to the judges who will acknowledge confirmation.

 5 MANOEUVRE DEFINITIONS AND EVALUATION CRITERIA